rusty-dusty-corner/qwq_quaternion_attractor/README_DEVELOPER.md

 You're ready to work if:
 - ✅ `npm run example:png` works
 - ✅ You understand the under-sampling bug is the main issue
-- ✅ You know we have working WASM in `legacy2/`
+- ✅ You know we have experimental WASM in `experimental/wasm/`
 - ✅ You understand browser integration now works with ES modules
 - ✅ You know project structure has been optimized and organized